outdooracorn/ansible-hc2/README.md

 # ansible-hc2
+Repository of ansible playbooks and roles for managing my Odroid HC2 GlusterFS and K8s cluster.

 ## Getting started
 **NOTE:** Ansible can't be installed on Windows.
-It is possible to manage Windows via though.
+It is possible to manage Windows machines via ansible though.

 ### Setup a clean working environment (optional)
 #### Create Python virtual environment